andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Note:
 I take a very "I'm the noob and I'm keeping the beginners mind as long as I can to get as deep an understanding as possible" approach.

 I began by setting off a number of lines of enquiry - I had a vague idea of the domain, having spent a long time delivering software in the Scottish Legal system.
-It's very different, but it allowed me to compare things and ask "North of the border they have to do this?
+That's very different, but it allowed me to compare things and ask "North of the border they have to do this?
 Is there an equivalent?" or question "In Scotland this is owned by a person who works for department X, is something similar needed here, and of so, who does it?"

 I pulled in as many info sources as I could, official and unofficial, trying to avoid value judgements, and always looking for the edges.
-I wanted to know the full extent of where we were now.
+I wanted to know the full extent of where we found ourselves.

 I knew things here had been running for a while already, and that there was a bunch of designs already in existence on the programme wiki, and a significant amount of code already written.
 There was talk of an architect who had done a bunch of the early work, but they had since moved on.

 I had to look at what was there, and how it had manifest already in the team structures and codebases.

 I had to reverse engineer a big picture from the pieces I could find.

 I tried to make sure I didn't get sucked into too much detail in any one area.
-I needed to avoid getting overwhelmed at this stage.
+At this stage I needed to avoid getting overwhelmed by any one thing.

 ---